 Developed by Perry Kaufman, Kaufman's Adaptive Moving Average (KAMA) is a moving average designed to account for market noise or volatility.
 KAMA will closely follow prices when the price swings are relatively small and the noise is low.
 KAMA will adjust when the price swings widen and follow prices from a greater distance.
 This trend-following indicator can be used to identify the overall trend, time turning points and filter price movements.

 There are several steps required to calculate Kaufman's Adaptive Moving Average.
 Let's first start with the settings recommended by Perry Kaufman: KAMA(10,2,30).

 Before calculating KAMA, we need to calculate the Efficiency Ratio (ER) and the Smoothing Constant (SC).
 Breaking down the formula into bite-size nuggets makes it easier to understand the methodology behind the indicator.
-Note that ABS stands for Absolute Value.

 The ER is basically the price change adjusted for the daily volatility.

 ER = Change/Volatility Change = ABS(Close - Close (10 periods ago)) Volatility = Sum10(ABS(Close - Prior Close)) Volatility is the sum of the absolute value of the last ten price changes (Close - Prior Close).

 Note: ABS stands for Absolute Value.

 In statistical terms, the Efficiency Ratio tells us the fractal efficiency of price changes.
 ER fluctuates between 1 and 0, but these extremes are the exception, not the norm.
 ER would be 1 if prices moved up 10 consecutive periods or down 10 consecutive periods.
 ER would be zero if price is unchanged over the 10 periods.

 The smoothing constant uses the ER and two smoothing constants based on an exponential moving average.